gpanda70/Jenkins/README.md

     -analytics

--help sends you to the analytics dashboard.
+-analytics sends you to the analytics dashboard.

 ## Installation
 You need to install [Heroku Client](https://devcenter.heroku.com/articles/getting-started-with-python)